wacfwru/resources/vehicles/readme.md

 **Note**: If your phone's camera does not recognize the QR code, you will need to download a third party app to do so.

-**STEP 2**.
+#### STEP 2

 Select one of the options from the dropdown menus for the following three fields:

 * Driver's name